Top Gambits Ranked by Lc0: A Deep Dive into Aggressive Chess Openings

 Overview

-A highly aggressive gambit, the Blackmar-Diemer (BDG) is controversial—some love it, others consider it unsound.
+An extremely aggressive gambit, the Blackmar-Diemer (BDG) is very controversial: some players love it while others believe it to be completely unsound.

 Why Lc0 Cautiously Respects It